-Some people are allergic to goose or duck down.
+Some people, of course, are allergic to goose or duck down.
 If you are too, there’s still hope.
 Look for comforters that contain “EcoDown” or “Ultra pure” down fill.

 Where should you buy one?

-The benefit of buying from Downlite directly is that you get the same quality products; at a great price, by cutting out the middleman.
+The benefit of a Downlite comforter is that you get the same quality product; at a great price, by cutting out the middleman.